No Fees Unless We Win (206) 919-3215

 If you have lung inflammation, lung damage, other adverse health effects, or injuries related to an e-cigarette fire or explosion, you may have a product liability claim against the device manufacturer.
 E-cigarette and/or battery manufacturers could be liable for your damages after negligently failing to conduct studies and tests to confirm the safety of their products.

 Other parties, such as marketers and distributors, could also share liability for the part they played in causing your injuries.
 Consulting with a personal injury attorney in Seattle can help you understand your legal opportunities.
-You could receive significant compensation through an insurance claim or lawsuit.
+You could receive significant compensation through an insurance claim or lawsuit in Washington state.